Lance Sharkey: General Secretary

-At the 15th National Congress of the Communist Party of Australia between May 7–10, Sydney, New South Wales, Sharkey was elected general secretary.
-He took over from Jack Miles whom stood down from nomination.
-On 9 June 1965, Sharkey's resignation of general secretary of the Communist Party was accepted.
-Sharkey resigned due to ill-health and was replaced by Laurie Aarons.
+At the 15th National Congress of the Communist Party of Australia, held in Sydney from 7 to 10 May 1948, Sharkey was elected general secretary.
+He took over from Jack Miles who stood down from nomination.

-In March 1949 Sharkey told a Sydney journalist that "if Soviet Forces in pursuit of aggressors entered Australia, Australian workers would welcome them."
+In March 1949, Sharkey told a journalist for the Sydney Daily Telegraph that "if Soviet Forces in pursuit of aggressors entered Australia, Australian workers would welcome them."
 For this statement Sharkey was tried and convicted of sedition.
 The High Court upheld his conviction and he was sentenced to three years imprisonment, but eventually served a total of 13 months.

 On his release, he undertook a national speaking tour.
 He then spent six months at a sanatorium in the Soviet Union, for treatment of a heart condition.
-Under his strong leadership he was able to ensure that the CPA did what many other countries' Communist parties failed to do: namely, minimise the impact of Nikita Khrushchev's repudiation of Joseph Stalin early in 1956, and of the Soviet invasion of Hungary later that year.
+Under his strong leadership he was able to ensure that the CPA did what many other countries' Communist parties failed to do, and minimised the impact of Nikita Khrushchev's repudiation of Joseph Stalin early in 1956, and of the Soviet invasion of Hungary later that year.

-In November 1960 Sharkey attended the Meeting of 81 Communist and Workers Parties in Moscow, at which the CPA initially sympathised with the Chinese in the Sino-Soviet split.
+In November 1960, Sharkey attended the Meeting of 81 Communist and Workers Parties in Moscow, at which the CPA initially sympathised with the Chinese in the Sino-Soviet split.
 Ultimately, though, it backed the Soviets.
 Eleven months afterwards, Sharkey attended the 22nd Congress of the Communist Party of the Soviet Union in Moscow.

 Later years, death, and legacy

-Increasingly ill, Sharkey ceded supreme control of the CPA to Laurie Aarons in June 1965.
-Thereafter he held a ceremonial post as the party's vice-chairman.
-He died of a heart attack on 13 May 1967 in Sydney.
-His body was cremated.
+On 9 June 1965, Sharkey's resignation as general secretary of the Communist Party, due to ill-health, was accepted, and he was replaced by Laurie Aarons.
+Thereafter, he held the ceremonial post of the party's vice-chairman.
+He died of a heart attack in Sydney on 13 May 1967, and his body was cremated.

-Sharkey was lauded by many in his wartime and post-war heyday as a hero, but his reputation sank during the 1960s, along with the fortunes of the party as a whole.
-In a 1998 book, the historian of Australian Communism Stuart Macintyre (who had long since abandoned his own CPA membership) noted the hyperbolic way in which Sharkey was portrayed during the cult of personality period of the 1930s:
+Sharkey was lauded by many in his wartime and post-war heyday as a hero, but his reputation sank during the 1960s, along with the fortunes of the Communist Party as a whole.
+In a 1999 book, the historian of Australian Communism, Stuart Macintyre, who had long since abandoned his own CPA membership, noted the hyperbolic way in which Sharkey was portrayed during the cult of personality period of the 1930s:

 "[Sharkey] was presented as a son of the soil, steeped in communist theory, yet always a man of the people.
 The list of his virtues was directed so unerringly to his limitations as to suggest parody.
 It was noted that 'like all the leaders of our Party, Comrade Sharkey was temperate in his habits'; in fact his binges in Moscow were notorious.
 He was a brilliant mass agitator; actually his oratory was leaden.
 He had an instinctive genius; yet when he took up Lenin's favourite pastime of chess, lesser party members had to be careful to lose."